Production Operations Guide

 Next steps

-- Security Hardening — Redis AUTH, TLS, key rotation
+- Security Hardening — Redis AUTH, TLS, key rotation, webhook security

 - Monitoring and Alerting — metrics and alerting setup